List of Indian Premier League awards: Purple Cap

 The Purple Cap, currently known as the Aramco Purple Cap for sponsorship reasons, is presented to the leading wicket-taker in the IPL.
 After the introduction of Orange Cap on 25 April 2008, the IPL announced the introduction of the Purple Cap on 13 May 2008.
 The bowler with most wickets in the tournament during the course of the season would wear the Purple Cap while fielding, with the overall leading wicket-taker at the conclusion of the tournament winning the actual Purple Cap award on the day of the season's final.
 In case of a tie, the bowler with superior economy rate would hold the Purple Cap.
-So far only Bhuvneshwar Kumar and Dwayne Bravo have won the Purple Cap twice.
+So far only Bhuvneshwar Kumar, Dwayne Bravo, and Harshal Patel have won the Purple Cap twice.
 Dwayne Bravo and Harshal Patel scalped 32 wickets in the 2013 Indian Premier League and 2021 Indian Premier League respectively, the most for any bowlers in a single edition of the tournament but Dwayne Bravo remains ahead of Harshal Patel because of better economy rate of the two as per the IPL rules.

 The then IPL chairman and commissioner Lalit Modi said of the initiative, "We have seen over the course of the inaugural season of the League so far that bowlers have just as important a role to play in winning T20 matches as batsmen do."

-Maximum Sixes Award
+Most sixes

-The Maximum Sixes Award, currently known as Unacademy Let's Crack It Sixes Award for sponsorship reasons, is presented to the batsman who hits the most sixes in a season of the IPL.
+The Maximum Sixes Award, called "Angel One Super Sixes of the Season" to be presented to the batsman who hit the most sixes in a season of the IPL.

-In 2017, Maxwell and David Warner were both tied with 26 sixes, but Maxwell won the award due to a higher strike-rate in the tournament.
+Most fours

+The award for the most fours in a season, called the "Rupay On-the-Go 4s of the Season" for sponsorship reasons, was introduced in 2022.

 Most Valuable Player

-The award was called the Man of the Tournament until the 2012 season.
-The IPL introduced the Most Valuable Player rating system in 2013, the leader of which would be named the Most Valuable Player at the end of the season.
 According to the points system, every four hit is equal to 2.5 points.
 Every six hit and wicket taken is equal to 3.5 points each.
 Every dot ball bowled gets 1 point.
 Every catch taken and stumping done are equal to 2.5 points each.
-The award is currently known as Upstox Most Valuable Player due to sponsorship reasons.
+The award is currently known as My11Circle Most Valuable Player due to sponsorship reasons.